Mass media in Honduras

-The mass media in Honduras consist of several different types of communications media: television, radio, cinema, newspapers, magazines, and Internet-based websites.
+The mass media in Honduras consist of several types of communications media: television, radio, cinema, newspapers, magazines and Internet-based websites.
 Honduras also has a growing music industry.

 Radio

-Currently, in Honduras there are more than 800 active operators in the FM frequencies, and more than 200 active operators in the AM band.
-The predominant musical genres on the main radio stations are: rancheras and mexican music (Musiquera), hip hop / urban (Radioactiva), news and talk (Radio Globo) and oldies (Estéreo Clase).
+Currently in Honduras, there are more than 800 active operators in the FM frequencies, and more than 200 active operators in the AM band.
+The predominant musical genres on the main radio stations are: rancheras and Mexican music (Musiquera), hip hop / urban (Radioactiva), news and talk (Radio Globo) and oldies (Estéreo Clase).

 Television

 At least half of Honduran households have at least one television.
 Public television has a far smaller role than in most other countries.

 Motion pictures

 Honduras has a growing industry that started in the 1950s.

 The Mosquito Coast is an American drama about life in Honduras.
 El Espíritu de mi Mamá is a story of a young woman's journey back to Honduras to discover her roots.

-Morazán is a 2017 Honduran drama film.
+Morazán is a 2017 Honduran film.
 It was selected as the Honduran entry for the Best Foreign Language Film at the 90th Academy Awards, but it was not nominated.
 It was the first time Honduras had sent a film for consideration for the Best Foreign Language film.